Kingxukai/linux/Documentation/networking/lapb-module.rst

 		void (*data_transmit)(int token, struct sk_buff *skb);
 	};

-Each member of this structure corresponds to a function in the device driver that is called when a particular event in the LAPB module occurs.
+Each member of this structure corresponds to a function in the woke device driver that is called when a particular event in the woke LAPB module occurs.
 These will be described in detail below.
 If a callback is not required (!!) then a NULL may be substituted.